acvos/function-lift/README.md

 Lifts functions into the given context: promise, list, maybe, etc.

 ## Motivation
 This tool is heavily inspired by Haskell and the functional programming concept.
-The main idea of lifting is to abstract away the glue that controls the flow of your application: .then() in case of promises, for example, or if (x !== undexined)).
+The main idea of lifting is to abstract away the glue that controls the flow of your application: .then() in case of promises, for example, or if (x !== undefined)).
 That ability makes the code clean, pure and far more reusable.

 ## Features
 - Allows functions to operate on monadic values